 When the group played their first gig at the Hunt’s Point Palace in the Bronx, the repertoire consisted of three tunes, Abaniquito, La Toalla, and Rafael Hernandez’s El Cumbanchero, which they played ad nauseam.
 One year later the group added three trumpets and it evolved into the Orlando Marin Conjunto.
 When Marin was inducted into the Army, Quijano inherited the band.

-While attending Manhattan’s High School of Industrial Arts and studying commercial art, Quijano worked part-time for the Translux Corporation, a stone’s throw from the original Palladium Ballroom, Home of the Mambo.
+While attending Manhattan’s High School of Industrial Arts and studying commercial art, Quijano worked part-time for the Translux Corporation, a stone’s throw from the original Palladium Ballroom, the Home of the Mambo.
 “My boss and dear friend, Douglas Sterling Paddock let me take lunch hour whenever there was an orchestra rehearsing around the corner,” says Quijano.

 In 1956, Quijano visited Cuba on a working vacation.
 He made a few sales, but mostly he listened to his favorite bands and met Beny More, Roberto Faz, Miguelito Cuni, Jose Fajardo and Celia Cruz and became enamored with the sound of The Senen Suarez Group.
-He returned to New York with stock arrangements, instruments, and a concept that combined two trumpets, a flute and rhythm section with a Charanga feel.
-After a few months, Charlie Palmieri came up with an instrumental version of the tune, Amor and Conjunto Cachana was born.
+He returned to New York with stock arrangements, instruments, and a concept that combined two trumpets, a flute and rhythm section and a Charanga feel.
+After a few months, Charlie Palmieri came up with an instrumental version of the tune, Amor and the Conjunto Cachana was born.

 Afterward, Quijano was approached by Jack Goodman of Spanoramic Records and the LP’s A Catano, and Volvi a Catano were recorded.
 Both were huge hits in South America.
 Not one to rest on his laurels, Quijano roamed the halls of CBS seeking “someone” to listen to his recordings and a recording contract.

-The “someone” was Ernie Altshuler, who interviewed Quijano, Johnny Mathis, and Tony Bennett on the same day.
+The “someone” was Ernie Altshuler, who interviewed Quijano, Johnny Mathis, and Tony Bennett the same day.
 In the summer of 1960, Joe Quijano y Su Conjunto performed at the Spring Rock Country Club with Altshuler and his wife in attendance and Quijano was offered a contract.

-Afterward, he recorded three LP’s with Columbia: La Pachanga Se Baila Asi, whose lyrics according to Max Salazar, “cleared up the confusion between Charanga vs. Pachanga.”
+Afterward, he recorded three LPs with Columbia: La Pachanga Se Baila Asi, whose lyrics according to Max Salazar, “cleared up the confusion between Charanga vs. Pachanga.”
 Also, Everything Latin, Yeah Yeah and Latin Jo.
-Also, three LP’s featuring with his rhythm section backing Eydie Gorme and Trio Los Ponchos, which were international hits.
+Also, three LP’s featuring his rhythm section backing Eydie Gorme and Trio Los Ponchos, which were international hits.

 In the early 60s Quijano started his own record company.
 Being an amateur Jai-Alai player, he called the company Cesta Records (a Cesta is a basket used in the game) and recorded The Fiddler On The Roof Goes Latin.

-From the 60s to the 80s Quijano released a string of albums on Cesta including: Joe Quijano y Su Fantástico Conjunto Cachana, Swings Uptown And Downtown, Joe Quijano Shingalings, The Joe Quijano Party Album, Joe Quijano With Strings, Joe Quijano y Su Conjunto Cachana Do Their Own Thing, Joe Quijano Christmas Album, El Nuevo Joe Quijano, Joe Quijano En Puerto Rico, Joe Quijano Christmas LP ‘Para Las Parejas’, Cositas Sueltas Joe Quijano: Nosotros 2, Joe Quijano: El Conjunto Cachana, The World’s Most Exciting Latin Orchestra & Review.
+From the 60s to the 80s Quijano released a string of albums on Cesta including Joe Quijano y Su Fantástico Conjunto Cachana, Swings Uptown And Downtown, Joe Quijano Shingalings, The Joe Quijano Party Album, Joe Quijano With Strings, Joe Quijano y Su Conjunto Cachana Do Their Own Thing, Joe Quijano Christmas Album, El Nuevo Joe Quijano, Joe Quijano En Puerto Rico, Joe Quijano Christmas LP ‘Para Las Parejas’, Cositas Sueltas Joe Quijano: Nosotros 2, Joe Quijano: El Conjunto Cachana, The World’s Most Exciting Latin Orchestra & Review.

 Quijano has the distinction of being the first artist to record a composition by the great Puerto Rican composer, Tite Curet Alonso titled Efectivamente.